1247350913/finance/README.md

-# plaid_setup
+# personal_finances
-Scripts.
-Use Plaid to extract, transform, and display financial data.
-Python.
+Collect all my financial data for display and quick decisions